Safety

 Walk facing traffic, as far from the road as possible if no sidewalk exists

-Wear bright or reflective clothing at night
+Walk in well lit areas, with bright or reflective clothing at night

 Use your phone flashlight if wearing dark clothes and no reflectors